RedL0tus/trigger/README.md

    cargo install trigger
    ```

- - Download binary from [GitHub release](https://github.com/RedL0tus/trigger/releases), and move it to your `PATH`.
+ - Download binary (currently Linux only) from [GitHub release](https://github.com/RedL0tus/trigger/releases), and move it to your `PATH`.

 Usage
 -----